CosmWasm/docs-deprecated/docs/intro/composition.md

-Both `init` and `handle` can return an arbitrary number of [`CosmosMsg`](https://github.com/CosmWasm/cosmwasm/blob/08717b4c589bbfe59f44bb8cccffb08f63696413/packages/std/src/init_handle.rs#L11-L31) objects, which will be re-dispatched in the same transaction (and thus atomic success/rollback with the contract).
+Both `init` and `handle` can return an arbitrary number of [`CosmosMsg`](https://github.com/CosmWasm/cosmwasm/blob/08717b4c589bbfe59f44bb8cccffb08f63696413/packages/std/src/init_handle.rs#L11-L31) objects, which will be re-dispatched in the same transaction (and thus atomic success/rollback with the contract execution).
-The two fundamental transactions are:
+The two fundamental message types are:

 * `Contract` - This will call a given contract address with a given message (provided in serialized form).
-* `Opaque` (rename to `Native`?) - This will provide a message to the native blockchain to execute.
+* `Native` - This will provide a message to the native blockchain to execute.
 It must be encoded in the blockchain native format.

 However, `Native` calls are very fragile due to issues with both [Portability](#portability) and [Immutability](#immutability), and should generally be avoided.
 Thus, we provide some standard notations to call into native modules using well-defined *portable* and *immutable* interfaces.
 Currently, these are not very